Master Educator Program (MEP) – Requests for Proposals 2018

 - Your familiarity with Vision and Change;

-- Details on your selected PD program, including dates, location, and anticipated costs.
+- Details on your selected professional development program, including dates, location, and anticipated costs.

-1-page Statements of Commitment: Upon completion of the PD, MEP requires resource development (with mentoring) and dissemination.
+1-page Statements of Commitment: Upon completion of the professional development activity, MEP requires resource development (with mentoring) and dissemination.
 Submit a statement describing your commitment to:

 - Participate in the selected professional development activity;

-- Create and pilot teaching resources based on the PD experience;
+- Create and pilot teaching resources based on the professional development experience;

 - Design assessment tool(s) to measure learning outcomes of your instructional materials